 - 3:15 p.m.
 Veselica Information Session, Dittmann Center, Studio One

 - 4 p.m.
 Companydance Information Session, Dittmann Center, Studio One

 - 7 p.m.
 Where on ‘the Hill’ are my classes?
 See your Junior Counselor

 Consult the Student Information System to see your schedule.
 If you wish to make a change, visit the window in the Office of the Registrar and Academic Advising (Tomson Hall 149).
 Watch for more information from the college registrar.

 - 11:10 a.m.
 Opening Convocation, Boe Chapel: The opening of the academic year includes a formal procession of the faculty in academic regalia.
-Mary Carlsen ’79, professor of social work and chair of the department of social work and family studies, is the featured speaker.
+Diana Postlethwaite, professor of english, is the featured speaker.
 This event will be streamed live and archived online.